-Giant hogweed is not new to Canada, but every summer unsuspecting residents come into contact with the dangerous plant, leading to rashes, burns and -- in extreme cases -- blindness.
+Giant hogweed is not new to Canada, but every year unsuspecting residents come into contact with the dangerous plant, leading to rashes, burns and — in extreme cases — blindness.

 The plant is a perennial, which means it comes back every spring.
-It will start to bloom in June and reach heights of up to 5 metres in the right conditions.
+It will start to bloom around June and reach heights of up to 5 metres in the right conditions.

 The Nature Conservancy of Canada says giant hogweed is one of the country's most dangerous plants.
-It's asking people to document sightings, which have been spotted flowering in the Atlantic provinces, Quebec, Ontario and British Columbia.
+Each year, it asks people to document sightings.

 Burns acquired from the plant can continue to cause painful blisters when exposed to sunlight for up to a decade.